OWASP/owasp-summit-2017/Working-Sessions/Mobile-Security/index.md

 More things to do once you have signed up:

-- Make yourself familiar with the existing content https://github.com/OWASP/owasp-mstg.
-Or even better, start contributing already :)
+- Make yourself familiar with the [existing content](https://github.com/OWASP/owasp-mstg).
+Or even better, start contributing right away :)
-- Ping us on the OWASP MSTG Slack channel (sushi2k or bernhardm).
+- Ping us on the [OWASP MSTG Slack channel](https://owasp.slack.com/messages/project-mobile_omtg/details/) (sushi2k or bernhardm).
 - If you have rooted Android / jailbroken iOS devices, please bring them along to the session.

 ## About the OWASP Mobile Security Testing Project